 Updating the National Voluntary Guidelines for Landside Stevedoring Charges

-The National Voluntary Guidelines (NVG) for Landside Stevedore Charges establish clear protocols for how price changes are communicated.
-The guidelines cover both new landside charges or increasing existing ones levied by stevedores on land transport operators accessing Australian ports and handling containerised cargo.
+The National Voluntary Guidelines for Landside Stevedore Charges establish clear protocols for how price changes are communicated.
+The Guidelines cover both new landside charges and increases to existing charges levied by stevedores on land transport operators accessing Australian ports and handling containerised cargo.

-By improving transparency and consistency across the supply chain, the NVG supports fairer pricing, improve efficiency, reduce costs and deliver more consistent outcomes for industry and jurisdictions nationwide.
+By improving transparency and consistency across the supply chain, the Guidelines support fairer and more predictable pricing, improved efficiency and reduced costs for land transport operators.

 Off